Human colour theory is a structured approach to the understanding of an individual’s colour characteristics and colour profile.

 Humans have a natural underlying warm colour quality in their skin pigmentation and hair colouring.
-There is however diversity in which warm hue an individual has and its level of saturation.
-This is the result of characteristic colour adaptions over generations of living in various climates and environments.
+There is, however, diversity across individuals’ warm hues and their level of saturation.
+This is the result of characteristic colour adaptations over generations of living in various climates and environments.

-Therefore, it’s understandable why most indigenous cultures across the globe prefer to wear warm based clothing, accessories, face and body paint.
+Therefore, it is understandable why most Indigenous cultures across the globe prefer to wear warm-based clothing, accessories, face and body paint.

-Wearing the colour red has physiological advantages, and produces positive interactive responses, people and cultures world-wide demonstrate intuitive colour awareness for warm tones.
+Wearing the colour red has psychological advantages and produces positive interactive responses; people and cultures worldwide demonstrate intuitive colour awareness for warm tones.

 Current tribal, religious and community ceremonies, cultural patriotism, and modern-day dress and uniform continue to display intuitive colour awareness, and both purposeful and ignorant colour discord, with face and body paint, tattooing, clothing, accessories and make-up.